moneybutton/yours-channels/docs/yours-lightning.md

 -----------

 - The agents in the analysis are Alice (A), Bob (B), Carol (C), and Dave (D).
+- The source is where bitcoin comes from and the destination is where it goes.
+  If Alice is making a payment to Dave, then Alice is the network source and Dave is the network destination, and Bob is the channel source and Carol is the channel destination.
 - Bob opens a channel with Carol.
 Bob funds the channel.
 - Alice pays Dave.
 Alice may be the same agent as Bob.
 Carol may be the same agent as Dave.